 One Year Awards bursaries, offered through the TUC Educational Trust for 2018/2019, are available to students accepted on one-year residential courses at listed colleges.

-Bursaries are also available for students offered a place on the Certificate in Industrial Relations at Keele University and the Ruskin College MA in Global Labour and Social Change.
+Bursaries are also available this year for students offered a place on the MA in Industrial Relations at Keele University and the Ruskin College MA in Global Labour and Social Change.

 In addition, two bursaries are available to enable trade union members to visit a European Union country.

 For further information contact Jackie Williams, Secretary, TUC Educational Trust [email protected]

 The TUC Educational Trust offers two bursaries of £800 each to enable trade union members to visit a European Union country in 2018/19.
 These bursaries are from a trust established by Clive Jenkins.

 The purpose of the visit will be to study, first-hand, an aspect of trade unionism, industrial relations, training or employment and to write a report for TUC Education.